ElvenTools/elven-tools-website/src/docs/jump-start.md

 githubUrl: "https://github.com/juliancwirko/elven-tools-website/edit/main/src/docs/jump-start.md"
 ---

-<div class="docs-info-box">It has complete functionality for the first version, but it is still under active development.
-As for the mainnet, use it at your own risk!
-Test it first on the devnet/testnet.
-Please report all the <a href="https://github.com/ElvenTools/elven-nft-minter-sc/issues" class="common-link">issues and ideas</a>.</div>

 <div class="docs-info-box">Remember that the CLI uses public API endpoints by default.
 You can switch to the custom ones.
 Read more how to do this <a href="/docs/recipes.html#custom-api-endpoints">here</a>.</div>

 ### TL;DR